Why YOU Should Study Software Defined Radio for Hackers!

-Hacking radio signals is the leading edge of cybersecurity!
+Hacking radio signals (RF) IS the leading edge of cybersecurity!

-So many applications for radio frequency elements that it is hard to list them all.
+So many applications in our modern life use radio frequency elements that it is hard to list them all.
 For instance, consider the following list:

 Automobile and vehicle access and monitoring